-Despite much research, how sleep, ADHD, medication and other disorders are related remains uncertain.
-Scientists are working to develop a clearer idea how the different regions of the brain interact and overlap for attention, sleep and functioning.
+Despite much research, how sleep, ADHD, medication, and other disorders are related remains uncertain.
+Scientists are working to develop a clearer idea of how the different regions of the brain interact and overlap for attention, sleep, and functioning.

 Children with ADHD and sleep problems

 One-quarter to one-half of parents of children with ADHD report that their children suffer from a sleep problem, especially difficulties with falling asleep and staying asleep.
 Based on parent reports, kids with ADHD are two to three times more likely to have sleep problems when compared to kids without.

 Inadequate sleep in children can negatively affect the way kids think, function, and behave.
 In addition, children who have problems sleeping may show symptoms, behaviors, or impairments that are remarkably similar to those of ADHD.
 Sleeping problems have been shown to induce hyperactivity, impulsivity, or behavioral problems in children.
 The hyperactivity may be paradoxically a response to daytime sleepiness.
 In studies, parents have reported ADHD-like symptoms in typically developing children when the kids don’t sleep long enough.
 To make diagnosing more difficult, the use of psychostimulant medications to treat ADHD can cause sleep problems in some patients but can improve sleep in others.